nextauthjs/next-auth/www/docs/providers/email.md

   ```
 3. You can now sign in with an email address at `/api/auth/signin`.

   An account will not be created for the user until the first time they verify their email address.
-If an email address already assoicated with an account, the user will be signed in to that account when they use the link in the email.
+If an email address already associated with an account, the user will be signed in to that account when they use the link in the email.

 ## Customising emails